BililiCode/Waveattack-NeurIPS-2024/README.md

 ## Acknowledgements

-Part of the code is borrowed from [**Input-Aware Dynamic Backdoor Attack**](https://github.com/VinAIResearch/input-aware-backdoor-attack-release), thanks to their great work!
+Some of our codes refer to [**Input-Aware Dynamic Backdoor Attack**](https://github.com/VinAIResearch/input-aware-backdoor-attack-release), thanks to their great work!

 ## Citation